In this chapter:

 Internationally, meningococcal vaccination programmes were revolutionised by the development of conjugate vaccines, which allow vaccination in younger children and induced herd immunity when used in population-wide programmes due to reduced nasopharyngeal carriage (see section 1.4.3).

 The monovalent (C) and quadrivalent (ACWY) conjugate vaccines are conjugated to a protein, either CRM197 (diphtheria toxin-derived), diphtheria toxoid or tetanus toxoid.
-Previously used, polysaccharide-only vaccines provided three to five years’ protection in adults, but they are generally regarded as inferior to conjugate vaccines and are no longer available or registered in New Zealand.
+Previously used, polysaccharide-only vaccines provided three to five years’ protection in adults, but they are generally regarded as inferior to conjugate vaccines and are no longer approved for use in New Zealand.
 Those travelling to Africa, the Middle East and other areas with wide serogroup prevalence, including group A, require MenACWY vaccine for broad protection.
 In 2018, a multicomponent meningococcal group B recombinant vaccine (MenB, formerly abbreviated 4CMenB) was registered in New Zealand to protect against group B disease.

 With the current New Zealand epidemiology, neither MenACWY nor MenB give protection across all prevailing meningococcal groups and both types of vaccine are recommended.
 The meningococcal vaccines registered and available are summarised in Table 13.3 below.